postmanlabs/labs-docs/v6/enterprise/sso/microsoft_adfs.md

 To create this scheme authentication, see [Single Sign-On for Admins](https://elispostman.github.io/docs/v6/enterprise/sso/admin_sso){:target="_blank"}.

-After creating the scheme, collect the values for these fields in [Edit team details](https://app.getpostman.com/dashboard/teams){:target="_blank"}.
+After creating the scheme, collect the values for these fields in the [ Team ](https://app.getpostman.com/dashboard/teams){:target="_blank"} page.

 | Fields   | AD FS equivalent |
 | ------------- | ------------- |